ethier-lab/AxoNet-fiji/README.md

 	- Close the **"manage update sites"** window and click **"Apply changes"**

 3. Restart Fiji

+## Use:

-4. Load an image by dragging its file to the Fiji window.
+1. Load an image by dragging its file to the Fiji window.
 	- Your image may be any size or shape!
 	- If you are processing a full nerve or an image with background, **do the following**:
 		- Use **Polygon selections** or **Freehand selections** to select your entire nerve
 		- Click **"Image" > "Crop"** on the Fiji toolbar to crop the image to your selection
 		- Click **"Edit" > "Clear Outside"** on the Fiji toolbar to make all non-nerve image regions black
 		- Close other programs you have open and are not using

-5. Find AxoNet in the bottom of the **"Analyze"** menu on the Fiji toolbar
+2. Find AxoNet in the bottom of the **"Analyze"** menu on the Fiji toolbar
 	- This is towards the bottom of the drop-down menu.
  	- Click **AxoNet** to run!

-6. Monitor the **Console** window for the program's message log
+3. Monitor the **Console** window for the program's message log

-7. Read **"AxoNet Output Explanation.pdf"** in the repository to interpret your results
+4. Read **"AxoNet Output Explanation.pdf"** in the repository to interpret your results

 Note: You may also install AxoNet by manually adding the contents of the "jar files" folder of this repository to the plugins folder inside your Fiji/ImageJ folder